Persistent spinal pain syndrome: Diagnosis

 Diagnosis is done with a physical exam, oral history, followed by medial imaging such as MRI.
 If the patient has ferromagnetic implants, then a CT exam is done instead.
-Specialized tests such as blood work, specific nerve tests, etc. may be used if necessary.
+Specialized tests, such as blood work and specific nerve tests, may be used if necessary.
 X-rays are also often conducted, since they are inexpensive and simple.

 Management/Treatment

-Failed back syndrome is a well-recognized complication of surgery of the lumbar spine.
+Failed back surgery syndrome is a well-recognized complication of surgery of the lumbar spine.
 It can result in chronic pain and disability, often with disastrous emotional and financial consequences to the patient.
 Many patients have traditionally been classified as "spinal cripples" and are consigned to a life of long-term narcotic treatment with little chance of recovery.
-Despite extensive work in recent years, FBS remains a challenging and costly disorder.
+Despite extensive work in recent years, FBSS remains a challenging and costly disorder.

 The treatments of post-laminectomy syndrome include physical therapy, microcurrent electrical neuromuscular stimulator, minor nerve blocks, transcutaneous electrical nerve stimulation, behavioral medicine, non-steroidal anti-inflammatory medications, membrane stabilizers, antidepressants, spinal cord stimulation, and intrathecal morphine pump.
 Use of epidural steroid injections may be minimally helpful in some cases.
 The targeted anatomic use of a potent anti-inflammatory anti-TNF therapeutics is being investigated.

 Opioids

 A study of chronic pain patients from the University of Wisconsin found that methadone is most widely known for its use in the treatment of opioid dependence, but methadone also provides effective analgesia.
-Patients who experience inadequate pain relief or intolerable side effects with other opioids or who suffer from neuropathic pain may benefit from a transition to methadone as their analgesic agent.
+Patients who experience inadequate pain relief or intolerable side effects with other opioids or who are diagnosed with neuropathic pain may benefit from a transition to methadone as their analgesic agent.
 Adverse effects, particularly respiratory depression and death, make a fundamental knowledge of methadone's pharmacological properties essential to the provider considering methadone as analgesic therapy for a patient with chronic pain.

 Patient selection

-Patients who have sciatic pain (pain in the back, radiating down the buttock to the leg) and clear clinical findings of an identifiable radicular nerve loss caused by a herniated disc will have a better post operative course than those who simply have low back pain.
+Patients who have sciatic pain (pain in the back, radiating down the buttock to the leg) and clear clinical findings of an identifiable radicular nerve loss caused by a herniated disc will have a better postoperative course than those who have low back pain.
 If a specific disc herniation causing pressure on a nerve root cannot be identified, the results of surgery are likely to be disappointing.
-Patients involved in worker's compensation, tort litigation or other compensation systems tend to fare more poorly after surgery.
-Surgery for spinal stenosis usually has a good outcome, if the surgery is done in an extensive manner, and done within the first year or so of the appearance of symptoms.
+Patients involved in workers' compensation, tort litigation, or other compensation systems tend to fare more poorly after surgery.
+Surgery for spinal stenosis usually has a good outcome if the surgery is done in an extensive manner and is done within the first year or so of the appearance of symptoms.

-Oaklander and North define failed back syndrome as chronic pain after one or more surgical procedure to the spine.
+Oaklander and North define failed back surgery syndrome as chronic pain after one or more surgical procedures to the spine.
 They delineated these characteristics of the relation between the patient and the surgeon: